Skip to main content Site map

 5.1 There shall be three MMT Knock-out Competitions known as the Cup, Bowl and Vase.

-5.5 All stages of the MMT Knock-out Competitions up to and including the semi-finals shall be played at the home ground of the first named team in the draw subject to 5.4 above.
+5.3 All stages of the MMT Knock-out Competitions up to and including the semifinals shall be played at the home ground of the first named team in the draw subject to 5.2 above.

-5.9 The Finals of each MMT Knock-out Competition shall be played on Saturday 15th April 2023 at a ground to be determined by the organiser.
+5.7 The Finals of each MMT Knock-out Competition shall be played on Saturday 11th April 2026. at Wasps FC, Twyford Avenue, Acton.

 1. DRAWN MATCHES

-6.3 If the scores are then still level the teams will change ends and ‘sudden death’ will be played.
+6.2 If the scores are then still level the teams will change ends and ‘sudden death’ will be played.
 Play will continue with the teams changing ends every ten minutes.
-The team scoring first during ‘sudden death’ will be deemed the winner
+The team scoring first during ‘sudden death’ will be deemed the winner.

 1. FIXTURES